mendix/docs/content/refguide/consistency-errors-pages.md

 {{% /alert %}}

-## 7 File Widget Consistency Errors
+## 7 Images, Videos & Files Consistency Errors

-File widgets should be placed in a data container, otherwise you will get consistency errors.
-Another way to fix consistency errors is to place a file widget in a snippet and configure the snippet.
-For more information on file widgets, see [File Widgets](file-widgets).
+Images, videos & files should be placed in a data container, otherwise you will get consistency errors.
+Another way to fix consistency errors is to place these widgets in a snippet and configure the snippet.
+For more information on images, videos and files , see [Images, Videos & Files](file-widgets).

 | Error code | Message in the Error Pane                                    | Cause of the Error                                           | Way to Fix                                                   |
 | ---------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |